BeyondMicroControl/AsciiCAD/docs/design.md

 - how catalog components interact with linking wires (pins/protrusions, net labels)
 - what is reported in a netlist output and why

-The goal is not perfect electrical semantics for every possible ASCII style; the goal is predictable interpretation that users can learn, that the codebase can maintain, and that future features can extend without breaking existing drawings.
+The goal is predictable interpretation that users can learn, that the codebase can maintain, and that future features can extend without breaking existing drawings.
 This design strategy can be used as a blueprint for Computer Aided Design that can be applied in many other usecases.  e.g. Enterprise or IT architectural design, mind mapping, etc...

 More about character encoding practice:
 It's one-dimensional aspects, text, paragraphs, phrases, idioms, words, syllables, and at it's atomic level: symbols, glyphs, characters, letters, digits, numbers, operators, punctuation, diacritics, ligatures, marks, spaces and even emoji's have become the basis of language.